-Penalty units are used to define the amount payable for fines for many offences.
+Penalty units are used to determine the amount a person is fined when they commit an infringement offence.
 For example, the fine for selling a tobacco product to a person aged under 18 is four penalty units.

-One penalty unit is currently \$165.22, from 1 July 2020 to 30 June 2021.
+One penalty unit is currently \$197.59 from 1 July 2024 to 30 June 2025.
+Penalties are rounded to the nearest dollar.